beehiiv/gtm-beehiiv-pixel-base/README.md

 ### Event Settings
 - **Event Name**: Select the type of event you want to track
+- **Email**: Optional, but desirable.
+Email is hashed before sending to backend.
+- **Order ID**: Optional, but desirable.
+Used for cross-referencing conversions.

 ### Monetary Values
 - **Currency**: Three-letter currency code (e.g., "usd", "eur")